Pros:

 But the critical changes were made underneath its shiny armour, alterations that make it more spacious, more agile and, above all, more modern.

-One of the most important changes conducted on the new Escalade is its new independent rear suspension, a component which not only enhances ride comfort and predictability at the wheel, but also clears an unprecedented amount of space in the rear.
+One of the most critical changes in the new Escalade is its new independent rear suspension.
+This component enhances ride comfort and predictability at the wheel and clears unprecedented space in the rear.

-Let’s face it, the luxury attribute of the outgoing generation Escalade stopped at the third row – which felt more like a penalty box than occupant space.
+Let’s face it: the luxury attribute of the outgoing generation Escalade stopped in the third row, which felt more like a penalty box than an occupant space.
 The new Escalade has 25 centimetres of additional legroom.
 On top of that, the rear cargo area can provide 3,585 litres when all rear seating is folded.

-Sitting at the wheel comes with its load of privileges.
-While the throne itself might not feel as comfortable in terms if plushness compared to the outgoing generation, who’s seating resembled that of an old, worn-in LA-Z-BOY.
-The newer seats are more modern and a bit harder.
+Sitting at the wheel comes with a load of privileges.
+While the throne itself might not feel as comfortable in terms of plushness compared to the outgoing generation, whose seating resembled that of an old, worn-in LA-Z-BOY, the newer seats are more modern and a bit harder.

 Old Engines, Good Engines